Jack Dreyer | Friday 7th January 2022 4:11pm

-For the last few years the UK has experienced relatively mild winters, something that has made life easier for motorists up and down the country.
-However, things are different this year.
-There’s no doubt that this one’s got off to a very cold start and even snowfall in many parts which inevitably entails travel chaos, schools closing, and the country grinding to a halt.
+For the last few years, the UK has experienced relatively mild winters, something that has made life easier for motorists up and down the country.
+However, this won't always be the case and UK drivers will need to prepare for wet and slippery conditions.

-Actually, the answer is very simple.
-In the UK, when it comes to driving, British motorists don’t do winter tyres.
-This superb technology – that’s become a mainstay on the Continent – is ingrained over their, but simply not in our culture.
-Typically, most UK drivers don’t know what they are, let alone why they’re a such a good idea to use in the winter months.
+In the UK, when it comes to driving, British motorists don’t do winter tyres very well.
+Typically, most UK drivers don’t know what winter tyres are, let alone why they’re a such a good idea to use in the colder months.

-And many of those few who think they know what winter tyres are for i.e. “just driving in snow” are wrong.
-In fact winter tyres are for driving in cold weather conditions, not just snowy weather.
-Of course they’re also much better at handling ice and snow than the standard summer drivers virtually all UK drivers retain during the winter months, but it’s not the main reason to use them.
+And the few who think they know what winter tyres are for (i.e. “just driving in snow”) are wrong.
+In fact, winter tyres are for driving in cold weather conditions, not just snowy weather.
+Of course they’re also much better at handling ice and snow than the standard summer tyres, but that’s not the main reason to use them.

 Winter tyres are for cold weather driving, not just for when it snows.

 With the help of leading premium tyre manufacturer Continental, we’re determined to try and change UK motorists’ attitudes and help drivers become much more aware of the important role that winter tyres can play in helping to prevent accidents on British roads.
 At the end of the day, when it comes to the right tyre selection, it’s all about stopping distance.

 What is ‘stopping distance’ and why is it so important?